Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/go-terraform-tofu/chapter1.md

 ## First try: the official terraform tutorial

-In tis chapter, I will try and implement a tofu provider, using hashcorp's official <https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider>
+In this chapter, I will try and implement a tofu provider, using hashcorp's official <https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider>

+### Foreword

+Note that the terraform provider implemented here, is implemented using the `SDKv2`, which is the "ancient" legacy framework that is stil maintained.
+That, because the scaffolding project, and the hashicorp docuementation are both based on that legacy ancient `SDKv2`.

+A second version will use the more recent terraform plugins framework.

+About those two version of frameworks, see <https://developer.hashicorp.com/terraform/plugin/framework-benefits>

+### Step 0: spinup the project

 * There: